-All grades are based solely on work completed during the term a course is offered, except in the case of a grade issued to replace an incomplete, as authorized by the Committee on Academic Standing.
-(See Incomplete Work in a Course.)
+All grades are based solely on work completed during the term a course is offered, except in the case of a grade issued to replace an incomplete, as authorized by the Committee on Academic Standing (see the Incomplete Work in a Course section for more information).

 The letter grading system within Columbia's undergraduate colleges is as follows: A, excellent; B, good; C, fair; D, poor but passing; F, failure (a final grade, not subject to reexamination).
-Plus and minus grades are also used, except with a D or F. No more than 10% of a student's total number of Columbia points with the grade of D will count toward the degree; no work with a grade of D will be credited toward the major unless otherwise noted by a department in its official policies.
+Plus and minus grades are also used, except with a D or F. No more than ten percent of a student's total number of Columbia points with the grade of D will count toward the degree, and no work with a grade of D will be credited toward the major unless otherwise noted by a department in its official policies.

 The Registrar calculates semester as well as cumulative grade point averages based on the number of points per class.
 The GPA is used to assess a student's academic progress as well as to determine a student's eligibility for certain honors such as the Dean's List or the Honor Society.
 The GPA is printed on all official Columbia transcripts.
 GPAs are computed on the following scale:

 F = 0.00

 When the Registrar calculates the GPA, courses are weighted by the number of points they carry.
 Courses that cannot be credited toward the degree are not included in the GPA.
 For repeated courses, only the grade earned for the first attempt will be calculated into the grade point average.

 Assessment of a student's performance in a course is at the instructor's discretion.
 When a student feels a grade appeal is warranted, the student should first speak with the instructor of the course in order to understand how the evaluation was derived or to clarify other specific concerns.
 If dissatisfied with the explanation or uncomfortable broaching this matter with the instructor, the student should speak with the director of undergraduate studies or chair of the relevant department.